 At South Lake, it is very important to us that the children are happy.

 We teach the children to be kind to each other, in their words and in their actions.
-We also teach them, through PSHE lessons and circle times, what bullying looks like.
+We also teach them, through PSHE lessons and circle times, what bullying looks like and who to go to in school for help if they are unhappy.

 The Anti-Bullying Alliance defines bullying as :the repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.